mrudowski/nxExp/apps/zen-gardens/README.md

 - ✅ by clicking on axis label we can fill/erase whole row
 - ✅ by clicking on axis cross we can fill/erase all
 - add settings with option: layout: full / tiny (pro/cosy mode)
+- ✅ adjust editor height to window height

 #### LevelsComposer (aka Layers)
 - in TDD workflow
 - with ARIA support
 - ✅ list of levels
   - ✅ beautiful styled
-- rename
+- ✅ rename
 - ✅ add ~~below~~/above selected ~~(context menu or dropdown)~~
 - ✅ select active
 - ✅ remove
   - ✅ with confirmation
 - ✅ change order (by drag and drop thanks to `dnd-kit` ~~or arrows~~)
-- toggle visibility
+- 👉 toggle visibility
-- show only me (show/hide all other layers)
+- 👉 show only me (show/hide all other layers) - isolation mode
+- count tiles on layer
+- undo/redo delete layer

 ### Phase III
 - working on mobile (touchEvent)